 Look At All Possibilities When Mentally Preparing For Retirement

-Consider the big picture and the small picture: Besides thinking about the more general topics of retirement, you also need to consider what kind of things you’ll want to do day-to-day.
-Imagining a “day-in-the-life” can help you make other retirement goals and plans.
+Consider the big and small picture: Besides considering the more general topics of retirement, you also need to consider what you’ll want to do daily.
+Imagining a “day in the life” can help you make other retirement goals and plans.

 Be realistic: One of the worst things you can do with retirement is to have a plan that is nowhere near the reality of your financial situation.
-If you are living paycheck-to-paycheck and imagine your retirement to include several luxurious vacation houses, you are going to be disappointed.
+You will be disappointed if you live paycheck-to-paycheck and imagine your retirement to include several luxurious vacation houses.

-Just because your dream isn’t exactly your reality doesn’t mean you have to be sad, however.
-Try to capture elements of your dream retirement in smaller bits (maybe a few vacations a year to rent vacation homes?).
+Just because your dream isn’t your reality doesn’t mean you have to be sad.
+The important thing is to capture elements of your dream retirement in smaller bits (maybe a few vacations a year to rent vacation homes?).

-But also dream: Mentally preparing should include some beautiful dreams though!
-Depending on the length of time before your retirement, it is okay to dream big and maybe tweak some things financially to get you closer to your lofty goals!
+But also dream: Mentally preparing should include some beautiful dreams, though!
+Depending on the time before your retirement, it is okay to dream big and maybe tweak some things financially to get you closer to your lofty goals!

 Think about how you’ll deal with setbacks: One important part of mental preparation is being prepared for scenarios that aren’t ideal.
-If you’ve thought through possible problems, you are better able to handle them emotionally if they do become actualities.
+If you’ve thought through possible problems, you can better handle them emotionally if they become actualities.

 What are your plans if your stocks take a nosedive?
 What will you do if social security runs out?
 Think through possible retirement roadblocks and their solutions.
 Enact anything that can help you weather a setback.